 Possible Settlements and Trial Outcomes

 The good news is that the bellwether trial dates are set.
 This is important because trial dates put real pressure on the defendants.
 The bad news?
-The trial dates are in 2027.
+We have a good way to go.
+The trial dates in the MDL will not be until 2027.
 State court trials may come before that.

 Predicted Settlement Value of Hair Relaxer Lawsuits